-In July 1, 2012, the Mississippi Department of Employment Security (MDES) was designated as the SCSEP State Grantee.
-Since MDES is the state agency that operates the state workforce system, coordination of SCSEP with other workforce programs in the state should increase greatly.
-The Office of Grant Management (OGM) is the division of MDES that has direct oversight of the SCSEP and also provides direct fiscal and programmatic support to the state's four Local Workforce Investment Areas.
-OGM has served in this liaison capacity since the inception of WIA.
+Since the Mississippi Department of Employment Security (MDES) was designated as the State Grantee as of July 1, 2012, coordination with other workforce programs in the state should increase greatly.
+The division of MDES that has direct oversight of the SCSEP also provides direct fiscal and programmatic support to the state's four Local Workforce Investment Areas.
+The Office of Grant Management (OGM) has served in this liaison capacity since the inception of WIA.
 OGM will work with the LWIAs to involve the National Grantees and the state's AAAs in Local Workforce Investment Board meetings to a greater degree.
 Coordination will include providing program information as speakers on the agendas, invitation as guests, and consideration for board membership when vacancies occur.